Yladx/EasyBuilderPc-Demo/README.md

 STATUS
-- COMPATABILITY - NOT STABLE DATABASE BUT WORKIN
+- COMPATABILITY - NOT STABLE DATABASE BUT WORKIN (for review, leader will conduct data analysis on a set later date after demo - klarenceb)
 -PSU CALCULATOR -  NO PROGRESS ( logic [ fetch tdp values for all components and find sum. to database, query for power supply with greater than or equal power rating to tdp]) discuss issues with leader - Klarenceb
 -RATE BUILD - DONE
 -USER EDIT BUILD- DONE